battleface

 Table of Contents

 “We’re seeing Aussies rediscover their own backyard,” explains the data trend.
-While international coverage still dominates at 90.7%, the domestic surge suggests that Australian winter destinations are finally getting the recognition they deserve.
+While international coverage still dominates at over 91% of total policies, the domestic surge suggests that Australian winter destinations are finally getting the recognition they deserve.
 From Queensland’s eternal sunshine to Western Australia’s mild winters, Australians are choosing to stay closer to home.

 Winter destination roundup: Top 10 spots for Australian travellers.